 Complaints and appeals can provide invaluable data about aspects of our RTO’s operations that can be improved.
 If there is any matter arising from a complaint/appeal that identifies a systemic issue which requires improvement action, the complaint/appeal will be discussed at the next management meeting as part of our continuous improvement process.

 The diagram below shows the progression of a complaint/appeal within our company structure.

 Informal Complaint/Appeal Procedure

-Step 1: It is the responsibility of the staff member to whom the complaint/appeal is raised, to use their discretion to address the complainant’s concern immediately (within 24 hours).
+It is the responsibility of the ERA staff member to whom the complaint/appeal is raised, to use their discretion to address the complainant’s concern immediately (within 24 hours).
 By addressing the complaint/appeal immediately, the issue is less likely to progress to the ‘formal’ stage.

-Step 2: Any staff member who receives an informal complaint/appeal is required to document it via an email to the complainant utilising CANVAS email function.
+Any staff member who receives an informal complaint/appeal is required to document it via an email to the complainant utilising the Learning Management System email function.

 Formal Complaint/Appeal Procedure